-1. Answering questions and solving problems to build authority
+1. Answering questions and solving problems

 This is a basic principle you can apply to several aspects of life, not only in the professional environment.

-Let’s say you are solving a developer problem, usually this niche goes to forums, Stackoverflow, IRC or even Slack communities to find help.
+Let’s say you are solving a developer problem.
+Usually this niche goes to forums, Stackoverflow, IRC or even Slack communities to find help.

-The main advantage of all this is that you will not only build authority on your market, but you will drive highly qualified traffic to your website.
+The main advantage of all this is that you will not only build authority in your market, but you will drive highly qualified traffic to your website.
 It’s simple math: people buy products built by “experts” in their field.

 “Quora is an effective platform to build market authority early on.
 It's a long term game as you'll have to build authority on Quora first.
 But once your first few answers get upvoted, your profile will consistently rank up, and you'll get asked for more answers.